opencv/opencv_attic/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    .. important:: ADT plugin settings are workspace-dependent.
 So you have to repeat this step each time when you create a new workspace.

    Once you have created a new workspace, you have to point the ADT plugin to the Android SDK directory.
-This setting is stored in workspace metadata, as result this step is required each time when you are creating new workspace for Android development.
+This setting is stored in workspace meta-data, as result this step is required each time when you are creating new workspace for Android development.
 See `Configuring the ADT Plugin
    <http://developer.android.com/sdk/eclipse-adt.html#configuring>`_ document for the original instructions from *Google*.

    * Select :menuselection:`Window --> Preferences...` to open the Preferences panel (Mac OS X: :menuselection:`Eclipse --> Preferences`):